scott-stockwell/clear-my-record-law-codification/expungability-rules/New-Death.md

 ## Data Source of Data

+### Case information
 MSHP - is the best source of what is charged.
 [PLEASE VERIFY]

 CaseNet - "Charges Judgement and Sentences".
 They do have the statute number [PLEASE VERIFY]

+### Statute

+Look through statute.
+565.020 through .034

+Normaly has the text "casues the death of another/any person"

+If they are reclusly driving their moter scutor they would also charge .020 to .034

 ## Database